Australian native police: Dismissal of Frederick Walker

-Period of decline, Expansion to the Fitzroy River area
+Period of decline and expansion to the Fitzroy River area

 After the dismissal of Frederick Walker, the force entered a period of poor funding and uncertainty.
 Many troopers either deserted or were discharged.
 Richard Purvis Marshall was promoted to Commandant but was soon discharged from the position after complaining of the trooper reductions.
 With the force in a weakened state, aboriginal resistance became more bold.
 In September 1855, in retaliation against two previous dispersals and for the stealing of women, Gangulu warriors attacked the Native Police barracks at Rannes, killing three troopers of R. G. Walker's division.
 Mt.
 Larcom station was also attacked around this time, resulting in the deaths of five station-hands.
 Multiple punitive missions were conducted by John Murray and R. G. Walker's sections after these attacks, including one which went north of the Fitzroy River.
 Charles Archer of Gracemere provided assistance with this dispersal by attaching his own private native troopers to the corps.
 This augmented party killed 14 Aboriginal people.
 In revenge, these Aboriginal people then attacked Elliot's new pastoral run at Nine Mile on the Fitzroy River, killing one person and wounding three including Elliot.

 Charles Archer had arrived in Gracemere in August 1855 with an escort of 35 people including four Native Police troopers and four "Burnett boys".
 Once arrived, he obtained the protective services of a local Fitzroy River clan led by "King Harold" which Archer utilised to "restrain the outside blacks".
 In July 1856, Richard E. Palmer travelled to the Fitzroy River from Gladstone, escorted by sub-Lieutenant W. D. T. Powell and his troopers, to set up the first store at Rockhampton.
 Powell went first to this area and constructed a Native Police barracks.
 This was the first habitable dwelling erected by European colonists in Rockhampton.
 It was on the south side of the river at the end of Albert Street.

-With increased attacks around this time and reports of discharged troopers conducting armed robberies around the region, squatters began to call for an immediate re-strengthening of the Native Police.
-A select committee inquiry into improving the Native Police was implemented and in late 1856 the control of the Native Police was transferred from the Inspector General of Police in Sydney to John Clements Wickham who was the Government Resident in Brisbane.
-New officers such as Moorhead, Thomas Ross, Walter David Taylor Powell, Francis Allman, Evan Williams, Frederick Carr and Charles Phibbs were appointed.
-In May 1857, the vacant position of Commandant was filled by E. N. V. Morisset and the headquarters of the Native Police was shifted from Traylan to Cooper's Plains just west of Maryborough.
-However, even with this reorganisation, strong indigenous resistance continued.
+With increased attacks around that time, and reports of discharged troopers conducting armed robberies around the region, squatters began to call for an immediate re-strengthening of the Native Police.
+A select committee inquiry into improving the Native Police was set up and, in late 1856, the control of the Native Police was transferred from the Inspector General of Police in Sydney to John Clements Wickham, who was the Government Resident in Brisbane.
+New officers were appointed, such as Moorhead, Thomas Ross, Walter David Taylor Powell, Francis Allman, Evan Williams, Frederick Carr and Charles Phibbs.
+In May 1857, the vacant position of Commandant was filled by E. N. V. Morisset and the headquarters of the Native Police was shifted from Traylan to Cooper's Plains, just west of Maryborough.
+However, even with that reorganisation, strong indigenous resistance continued.